willkara/SakaiPy/README.md

 I made this library so people can access the Sakai information at their schools (I'm @ Rutgers).

+It's finally up on PyPi so you can install it with:

+   pip install SakaiPy

 ### TO-DO
 * Get the damn setup.py install script to work correctly.
 * Have the ability to specify the login form id for mechanize.